 CloudM Migrate runs under the SYSTEM user and any network drive mappings must be created in a way that the SYSTEM user has access to them.
 Mapping a drive as a regular windows user so that it appears in the file explorer will not usually work.
 The same drive must be mapped on both Primary and Secondary servers.

-There are 2 methods that you can choose from:
+There are 2 methods that you can choose from, a batch file, or with PSTools.

 - Create a Scheduled Task using Task Scheduler (restart required)